Tomlinscote School

-Tomlinscote School is a coeducational secondary school and sixth form with academy status, located in Frimley, Surrey, England.
+Tomlinscote School is a coeducational secondary school with academy status, located in Frimley, Surrey, England.
 The school previously held specialist Language College status before converting to academy status in September 2013.
 On 1 September 2018, Tomlinscote School joined The Prospect Trust.

 History

 Tomlinscote was opened in 1970 as Surrey's first purpose-built comprehensive.
 Students enter Tomlinscote at the age of 11 years from local junior, primary and independent Preparatory feeder schools, for example, Lakeside Primary School, Ravenscote Junior School, Pirbright Primary School, Crawley Ridge Junior School or The Grove Primary School.

 In March 2011 Surrey County Council proposed that Tomlinscote take over the Kings International College and that years 7, 8 and 9 be based on the Kings site and 10, 11 and Sixth Form on the Tomlinscote site.
 Initial meetings with parents at both schools suggested united opposition to the plans and sparked a heated internet debate.
 In the end, after a due diligence report, letters written by teachers, parents and councillors stating their disapproval of the plan, the Governing Body of Tomlinscote voted unanimously against authorising a merger.
 This left the Surrey County Council no choice but to scrap the plan.

-From September 2017, the school day changed to start at 8:35 and finish at 3:05 PM.
-Students attend six 50 minute lessons except for Fridays where Years 7 and 8 finish school at 2:10 PM.
+From September 2023, the school day changed to start at 8:35 AM and finish at 3:10 PM.
+Students attend five lessons lasting 50 minutes each, along with one lesson lasting 55 minutes, except for Fridays where all Years finish at 2:15 PM.
+This reaches the mandated weekly lesson time of 32.5 hours.

 In September 2018, Tomlinscote stopped taking on additional A-level students in order to focus on providing vocational courses.
 Ian Hylan, then principal, attributed the decision to the large number of students attending the Sixth Form College, Farnborough instead of continuing their studies at the school.